 STEP ONE: Nomination by the International Office of your Home University

 Contact the International Office at your home university to obtain a nomination to study abroad at SRH Hochschule Berlin.
-They will inform you of the requirements for the participation in the exchange programme, and inform us of your intention to submit an exchange application.
+They will inform you of the requirements for the participation in the exchange programme, and inform us once you have been nominated.

 STEP TWO: Application to SRH Hochschule Berlin

 Once nominated by your home university, the SRH International Office will send you further information about our online application process approx. one month before the application deadline.
 With the online application you need to upload the following documents in English or German:

 - Passport Copy (or: only EU students without visa needs: Copy of ID): valid, with picture and data pages